sungyoonc/simple_ssh_pot/readme.md

 ## Run in background

 ### Systemd
-If you wish to run ListenSSH using Systemd, which we highly require, follow these instructions
+If you wish to run ListenSSH using Systemd, which we highly recommend, follow these instructions

 ```sh
 cp systemd/listenssh.service /etc/systemd/system/listenssh.service